Zumi002/ColorExtractor/README.md

 ColorExtractor is an application for extracting and analyzing color components from images.
 It supports multiple color models and allows manipulation of color spaces for Lab model.
-The project was developed as part of a university computer graphics course to explore different color formats.
+This project was developed as part of a Computer Graphics course at WUT to explore different color formats

 <p align="center">
   <img src="Images/AppImage1.png"/>